chbailly/SmartCrop/README.md

 IMPORTANT:
 * Use an original image untouched by any other cropping/perspective correction
-* THE FL used is the 35mm equivalent focal length.
+* THE focal used is the 35mm equivalent focal length read from the EXIF.
+If this is not present, set it explicitely in the text area.
 This tool will work also with different ratio than 3:2